elastic/elasticsearch-rails/opensearch-model/README.md

 ### Setup

-To add the Elasticsearch integration for this model, require `elasticsearch/model` and include the main module in your class:
+To add the OpenSearch integration for this model, require `opensearch/model` and include the main module in your class:

 ```ruby